Miron Winslow: Early life

 He was born in Williston, Vermont, on December 11, 1789, to Anna Kellogg and Nathaniel Winslow.
-At the age of fourteen, he started his career as a store clerk and then established himself in a business in Norwich, Connecticut, where he was employed for two years.
+At the age of fourteen, he began his career as a store clerk and later established himself in business in Norwich, Connecticut, where he was employed for two years.

 With conversion, he had a conviction that he had to preach the gospel, and to preach un-evangelized nations; therefore, changed career paths, and gave himself to the service of Christ among the heathen.
 Later, he graduated from Middlebury College in 1815 and Andover Theological Seminary in 1818.
 On January 19, 1819, he married Harriet W. Lathrop, who bore him six children.

 During his vacation years at Andover Theological Seminary, he worked as an agent of the American Board of Commissioners for Foreign Missions (ABCFM) to tour New England and raise funds.
 On November 4, 1818, he was ordained by ABCFM at Tabernacle Church, Salem, Massachusetts, together with Pliny Fisk and others.
 He was sent as a missionary to Ceylon Mission, Ceylon.